Getting to Laos

 If you want to travel into southern Laos, you will have to access Laos via Ubon Ratchanthani in Thailand and travel on to the border town of Chong Mek.
 This border town will bring you to the southern Lao town of Pakse.
 There are regular buses that travel to here.
 Udon Ratchathani also has an airport which easily connects to Bangkok and some other international destinations.
 Through this link you can find easy connections via trains, buses into eastern Thailand.
 From Ubon Ratchanthani it is just about one hour to the Thai/Lao border in Southern Laos.
 We offer an excellent tour package that travels from southern Laos all the way up to the north.
 Come check out our amazing South Laos Special Tour Package!

 Since 2010, it is possible to cross overland from Cambodia into Laos.
 The nearest Cambodian town is Stung Treng, and the border is a 90-minute speedboat or bus ride away.
 It is also possible to cross into Laos at the entry point of Dong Crorlor in Cambodia.
-There are buses that will conncet from Phnom Penh up to the border.
+There are buses that will connect from Phnom Penh up to the border.
 However, this route may be a little more difficult during the rainy season (June to October).

 Warning: There may periodically be a change of buses when crossing the border here.
-In that case, be sure to always get on the bus that has your luggage so you do have the possibility of losing them.
+In that case, be sure to always get on the bus that has your luggage so you do have the possibility of losing it.
 The 'King of Bus' company has been known to lose luggage by switching buses a few times during your ride.

 It is easy to arrange from major cities in Vietnam.
 Hanoi, Hue, Hoi An, Saigon and other cities provide good bus connections into Laos aside from providing direct flights.
 You can buy bus tickets in all major agencies and also get your visas there.
 Visa on arrival for Laos is possible on most ports/border points, please check before you come with the official websites and the immigration.

-Warning: There has been some conflicing information about crossing the border in Tay Trang with a Vietnamese motorbike.
+Warning: There has been some coconflictingnformation about crossing the border in Tay Trang with a Vietnamese motorbike.
 It was at one point possible to cross the border with a motorbike and pay a small fee, but there are now some reports that travelers are denied access into Laos with a motorbike from Vietnam due to vehicle registration issues.
 It may be easier to avoid this way of crossing the border, and wait to rent a bike when you arrive inside Laos.

 The land crossing between Mengla (Yunnan) and Boten (Laos) is open to foreigners and they wil issue a visa on arrival (abou US$37 depending on nationality).
 You can also get an advance visa in the Lao consulate located in Kunming.
 There is a daily bus service that operates from Mengla to Luang Namtha and Udomxai.
 Buses from Mengla to Luang Namtha leave from the North bus station in Mengla, and will cost you about 40 RMB (US$6.50).